 - a) All of the following objective criteria must be met to be considered an independent director under this policy.
-The criteria for loan volume is based on elected director and spouse attributed obligations, including ownership share of corporate assets and liabilities, but excluding contingent liabilities: - (1) The director's gross loan exposure from the Association does not exceed 25% of the Association's total capital. - (2) The director's total attributed System loan volume is less than the net worth of the director based on his/her most recently submitted balance sheet. - (3) The director's loan is not adversely classified. - (4) The director or the spouse of the director is not an employee, director or more than a 10 percent owner of a non-System financial institution that has more than 5% of its loans in agricultural loans. - (5) The director does not directly or indirectly accept any consulting, advisory or other non-director compensatory fees from the Association or another Association affiliated with CoBank. - (6) The director has no outside business relationship or family relationship with any senior management staff member of the Association. - (7) The director has no family relationship with any other member of the Board and no significant outside business relationship with any other member of the Board where the business relationship comprises a material part of either the director's farm or ranch. - b) Annually, an analysis of the above objective criteria will be performed by Association staff to assist the Board in determining the independence of each director.
+The criteria for loan volume is based on Stockholder-Elected Director and spouse attributed obligations, including ownership share of corporate assets and liabilities, but excluding contingent liabilities: - (1) The director's gross loan exposure from the Association does not exceed 25% of the Association's total capital. - (2) The director's total attributed System loan volume is less than the net worth of the director based on his/her most recently submitted balance sheet. - (3) The director's loan is not adversely classified. - (4) The director or the spouse of the director is not an employee, director or more than a 10 percent owner of a non-System financial institution that has more than 5% of its loans in agricultural loans. - (5) The director does not directly or indirectly accept any consulting, advisory or other non-director compensatory fees from the Association or another Association affiliated with CoBank. - (6) The director has no outside business relationship or family relationship with any senior management staff member of the Association. - (7) The director has no family relationship with any other member of the Board and no significant outside business relationship with any other member of the Board where the business relationship comprises a material part of either the director's farm or ranch. - b) Annually, an analysis of the above objective criteria will be performed by Association staff to assist the Board in determining the independence of each director.
 In connection with receiving the objective criteria analysis, the Board will also consider any other known information that could impact the independence of any director.
 Following consideration of this information, the Board will act to record its determination of the independence of each director.
-Board members must be determined to be independent to serve on the Association's Audit Committee and Human Capital Committee. - c) The Association will notify the director, and the director will notify the Association, as soon as reasonably possible, of any information that arises that would cause the director to fail to meet any test for director independence at any time during the year.
-When the director cures any criteria test which was not met, the director may be considered by the Board for re-designation as an independent director.
+Board members must be determined to be independent to serve on the Association's Audit Committee, Governance Committee, and Human Capital Committee.